Salesforce vs Pipedrive for Sales Teams 2026: A No-BS Comparison

 - Revenue Forecasting — Basic but functional

-- Projects — Post-sale project management (useful for implementation-heavy businesses)
+- Projects — Post-sale project management (helpful for implementation-heavy businesses)

 Pipedrive Pricing (2026)